cdibbs/angular-typed-storage/README.md

 let myKey = new TypedStorageKey(MyClass, "myInst");
 let myInst: MyClass = new MyClass();
 typedStorage.setItem(myKey, myInst);
-typedStorage[myKey] = myInst; // WILL NOT work, at present.
-Could work with future versions of Javascript.
+typedStorage[myKey] = myInst; // property access will only work in modern browsers.
 // localStorage now contains key "com.example.myapp.myInst" with a JSON-serialized representation of myInst.

 // ...